hailelagi/hailelagi.com/content/writing/how-do-databases-count.md

 (1 row)
 ```

-Let's make a small query engine, to answer our question:
+To answer our question, a query engine in [less than 500 lines]() of rust:

 ```
 select count(distinct col) from table;